stevenhaddox/cookbook-stow/README.md

 For the example above, you would compile `openssl` with the prefix:
 `--prefix #{node['stow']['path']}/openssl-+-1.0.2d/`

-If your package / library works with the [tar cookbook][3] there's a very easy way to do this, like so:
+If your package / library works with the [tar cookbook][tar] there's a very easy way to do this, like so:

 ```ruby
 # Compile your package via the tar cookbook with proper prefix